 A Message from the Chair

 Welcome to the Department of Comparative Literature at UCLA!
 Housed within the top public research university in the country, UCLA’s Comparative Literature department has served for more than fifty years as a leading site of innovative research and teaching in the interdisciplinary humanities.
-Our faculty are internationally renowned, many have played leading roles in the history of the discipline, and several members of the department have served as president of our disciplinary organization, the American Comparative Literature Association (including the current president).
+Our faculty are internationally renowned, many have played leading roles in the history of the discipline, and several members of the department have served as president of our disciplinary organization, the American Comparative Literature Association.

 Faculty and students affiliated with the department study literature in ways that are worldly and cosmopolitan: our courses and our research cut across national borders, languages, historical periods, and disciplinary boundaries.
 We approach literature and culture with scholarly rigor and historical nuance, yet many of us also engage with the pressing social and political issues of our time.
 Questions of nationalism and imperialism, race and religion, migration and human rights, technology and translation—among many other topics—stand at the center of our concerns.
+The emerging field of Health and Medical Humanities is also strongly represented in our department.
 In a globally interconnected world, the field of Comparative Literature provides critical and theoretical perspectives that allow us to grasp cultures relationally: as involved in cross-cutting dialogues yet fractured by fault-lines of power and prestige.

 The department is dedicated to creating opportunities for both undergraduate and graduate students.
 For undergraduates, we offer a major and minor in Comparative Literature that involves both broad surveys in great works of world literature and focused thematic seminars.
 The rigorous training in critical thinking, close reading, analytical writing, and languages that the major and minor provide can open up multiple career paths in media, law, cultural policy, and public service.